MarkChenYutian/ronin-baseline/README.md

-# RoNIN: Robust Neural Inertial Navigation in the Wild
+# RoNIN: Robust Neural Inertial Navigation in the Wild (Modified)

+> Support to KITTI dataset and EuRoC dataset are added for the baseline evaluation in the paper AirIMU

 **Paper**: [ICRA 2020](https://ieeexplore.ieee.org/abstract/document/9196860), [arXiv](https://arxiv.org/abs/1905.12853)
 **Website**: http://ronin.cs.sfu.ca/